datosh/datosh.github.io/content/post/k8s_home_lab_2025_06/index.md

 ### Domain Name

-Kandim will be a very powerful service in our network, managing access to many other services and systems.
+Kanidm will be a very powerful service in our network, managing access to many other services and systems.
 So we need to make sure that the connection to kanidm is secure, otherwise authenticatation tokens could be jeopardized.
 The same holds true for cookies and other session management tokens.